katxeus/civic-participation-network/README.md

 ## Autonomous Instances as Outage Redundancies
 The decentralized protocol is to provide autonomous existence This also allow instances redundancy is a measure for fault torrelence and outage.
+The same ability to decentralize, will prevent authoritarian compromise where authorities that quell dissent through backdoor access, can't.